(sidebar)

 Upon check out the next morning (after a noisy bowl of cornflakes and the best sleep I've had all week) the staff ask how else they can help.
 I'm dashing to a lunch meeting at an Indian restaurant and leave my mammoth bags behind.
 I'll collect them later.

-Visit their brilliant website to view each room:
+Visit their brilliant website

 To book: E-mail